AJ-Mackay/RNtPG-RN5/notes.md

 * More Information & Updating the Project Dependencies
 * Moving from the "Registry-like" to the "Component-based" Navigation Config
 * First Migration Steps
+* Converting More Stack Navigators to the New Config